 Puckridge Boat Ramp

-Over the years grants from the District Council and Federal Government have assisted with development of the Puckridge boat ramp, with further extensions completed in 2007.
+Over the years grants from the Boating Fund, District Council of Ceduna, State and Federal Government have assisted with development of the Puckridge boat ramp, with further extensions completed in 2007.

-Permits are required for boat ramps within the Ceduna Council area and can be bought from the District Council office, Ceduna Visitor Information Centre, Jim’s IGA Thevenard and Smoky Bay Caravan Park.
+Permits are required for boat ramps within the Ceduna Council area and can be bought from the District Council office, Ceduna Visitor Information Centre, Jim’s IGA Thevenard, Mozzie’s Truck Stop and Smoky Bay Store.

 The Far West area is host to many fabulous jetties: Denial Bay, Smoky Bay, Point Sinclair, Fowlers Bay and Ceduna.
 All have rewarding fishing, squidding and drop-netting for blue swimmer crabs.